emoodyv/BaseballWARvContracts/README.md

 ## Objective:

-How does an established baseball player's WAR move (increases/decreases/stays the same) in relation to completion of their multi-year contract?
+How does an established baseball player's WAR move (increases/decreases/stay the same) in relation to completion of their multi-year contract?

 ## Why did we select this topic?

 ## Hypothesis (question(s) we hope to answer with the data):

-We believe that most baseball player's WAR will be at its peak towards the end of their contract because players will want to maximize their value for their next potential contract.
+We believe that most baseball player's WAR will be at its peak towards the end of their contract because it's so that players can maximize their value for their next potential contract.

 ## Communication Methods